Are You a Woman Diagnosed with Celiac Disease? You May Be Eligible …

 Are you a woman diagnosed with Celiac Disease?
 Are you at least 18 years of age?
 If you answered “yes” to both questions, you may be eligible to participate in a study conducted by researchers at the University of Maryland.

 “My name is Lizz and I was diagnosed with Celiac Disease in 2009.
 My mom, dad, sister and cousin have also been diagnosed with the disease.
 I started my PhD in counseling psychology at the University of Maryland and am currently working on my master’s thesis research project.
 I am interested in adjustment to and coping with chronic illness, and am passionate about helping the psychological and medical community better understand the experience of women with Celiac Disease.
 In pursuit of this goal, I am working on a study (approved by the IRB of the University of Maryland) that surveys women’s experiences with the interpersonal stress associated with the disease.
 Please read the advertisement below and consider contributing!
-My email [email protected] if you have any questions, or would like to participate (see instructions below).
+My email is firstname.lastname@example.org if you have any questions, or would like to participate (see instructions below).
 Thank you!”

 “The study explores the experiences of women like you through a brief online survey.
 We want to learn directly from women with Celiac Disease about the experience of living with its unique challenges and restrictions.
 This your chance to contribute to research aimed at improving the experience of women with Celiac Disease.”